The Beatnuts: Recent endeavors

 In March 2007, Psycho Les released his debut solo album Psycho Therapy (The Soundtrack) on Pit Fight Records.
 Psycho Les additionally joined with Al Tariq and Problemz to form the group Big City.
 In June, they released The City Never Sleeps on Nature Sounds.

 Later that year, The Beatnuts had a track included on the Official Joints mixtape, a collection of previously unreleased songs by NYC rappers.

 In December, JuJu was arrested in Stockholm, Sweden for an alleged assault.
 He was detained for 36 hours for a "minor assault" after performing a concert.

 On September 30, 2008, Pit Fight Records released U.F.O.
 Files, a compilation of previously unreleased Beatnuts songs.

-July 24, 2009, The Beatnuts performed with Slick Rick and Rahzel at the Roseland Theater in Portland, Oregon.
-Presented by Global Market Productions the show included all elements of hip hop: beat boxing, break dancing, DJing, MC battles and graffiti art.

 In October 2009, Deez Nuts, a semi-autobiographical theatre production conceived by Sacha Jenkins and starring The Beatnuts ran for 3 nights at the Ohio Theatre as part of the New York Hip-Hop Theater Festival.

-The Beatnuts partnered with the West Coast Hip hop group Tha Alkaholiks in 2016 to make a super crew known as the Liknuts which toured together.
+The Beatnuts partnered with the West Coast Hip hop group Tha Alkaholiks in 2016 to form a super crew known as the Liknuts which toured together.